 How do I get Apple Pay?

-Apple announced that Apple Pay will be officially launched by October 2014 beginning next month.
-This new innovation will be included on all new iPhones, beginning with the iPhone 6.
-These and newer devices will have the NFC antenna built into them, which means there will be no need to buy additional equipment or any other add-ons.
+Apple announced that Apple Pay would be officially launched by October 2014, beginning next month.
+This innovation will be included on all new iPhones, starting with the iPhone 6.
+These and more modern devices will have the NFC antenna built into them, which means there will be no need to buy additional equipment or any other add-ons.
 It will also be built into the new product line of Apple watches that are going to be sold in stores beginning early next year.

 Is Apple Pay a replacement to mobile payments?

-Many Android phones have already been built with the NFC technology in them for the past few years, but their mobile payment system never really took off like they had hoped.
-This is mostly due to the fact that their app used to process those payments, Google Wallet, was not as well received as they had hoped.
+Many Android phones have already been built with the NFC technology in them for the past few years, but their mobile payment system never really took off as they had hoped.
+This is mostly because their app used to process those payments, Google Wallet, was not as well-received as they had hoped.

 But now that Apple has stepped into the game, this may be a new day for all mobile payment or “virtual wallet” enthusiasts.
-You may have noticed a few of those “Tap to Pay” terminals at local retailers already, but with the marketing power that Apple has now added to the equation, you can expect to see them virtually everywhere.
+You may have noticed a few of those “Tap to Pay” terminals at local retailers already.
+Still, with the marketing power that Apple has now added to the equation, you can expect to see them virtually everywhere.